Home | Bibliography | Site Search

 Table of Contents for Philosophical Notes

 There are sixty-two pages of notes.
 But these notes are uneven in quality.
-Some notes are not thought all the way through and need to be revised, others discarded.
+Some notes are not thought all the way through, some are preliminary, most need to be revised, many others discarded.

 Ideas too sometimes fall from the tree before they are ripe.
 (CV p.
 27) Every worthwhile idea carries a lot of cheap ones in its train. (ib. p.
 58)